Our Curriculum

 Our children grow, develop and learn new skills through the years by engaging within a social context.
 Our environment encourages children to engage fully - with their bodies, with their minds and with their emotions.

-At the atelier, Children learn through play, self-learning and co-learning.
+At The Atelier, Children learn through play, self-learning and co-learning.

 Our objective is to empower children to develop a culture of learning